sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-syntax/README.md

 </section>
 ```

-* Opening and closing tags should be at the same level of indentation, and when a tag is nested instead of another is should move right one indentation level
+Opening and closing tags should be at the same level of indentation, and when a tag is nested instead of another is should move right one indentation level:

 ```html
 <div>